Followers

 Saving the Indispensable Man

-Little is known about the specifics of Hercules Mulligan’s reports, but he is credited with providing intelligence that saved General George Washington’s life on at least two occasions.
-That alone could make him one of the most important people of the war.
+Little is known about the details of Hercules Mulligan’s reports, but he is credited with providing intelligence that saved General George Washington’s life on at least two occasions.
+That alone could make him one of the most important figures of the war.

 Cato's message from Hercules saved Washington

-On one occasion, a British officer came to Mulligan late in the evening seeking a coat.
-Hercules began showing him different coats, all the while joking and questioning his customer, who carelessly spilled the beans – he was planning to capture George Washington.
-Mulligan dispatched Cato as soon as the officer left, allowing Washington to move to safety.
+Once, a British officer came to Mulligan late at night looking for a coat.
+Hercules started showing him different coats while joking and questioning his customer, who carelessly revealed he was planning to capture George Washington.
+Mulligan sent Cato away as soon as the officer left, allowing Washington to escape to safety.
+Another time, the British found out about Washington’s plan to ride to Rhode Island along the Connecticut shoreline.
+Luckily, Hugh Mulligan was contracted to supply the British vessels, and he quickly told his brother.
+Once again, Cato slipped out of the city to warn Washington.

 Under Suspicion

-The affable and well-connected Mulligan did come under a cloud of suspicion at least once during the war.
-Ironically, this suspicion came from the notorious traitor himself, Benedict Arnold.
+The friendly and well-connected Mulligan did come under suspicion at least once during the war.
+Ironically, this suspicion came from the infamous traitor himself, Benedict Arnold.
 Arnold was now in New York, holding the rank of Brigadier General in the British Army.
-One of Arnold’s tasks as commander of the West Point garrison was to help orchestrate resistance against the British in and around New York City.
-In that role, he had some inkling that the tailor might be one of General Washington's sources.
+One of Arnold’s tasks as commander of the West Point garrison was to help organize resistance against the British in and around New York City.
+In that role, he suspected that the tailor might be one of General Washington's sources.

 Benedict Arnold - British Brigadier General